from typing import Optional, Union

 Args:

 min_cells: minimal number of cells the gene expressed.
+Defaults to 100.

 e_neigh: the number of nearest neighbor in gene expression space.
+Defaults to 30.

 s_neigh: the number of nearest neighbor in physical space.
+Defaults to 6.

 resolution: the resolution parameter of the leiden clustering algorithm.
+Defaults to None.

-copy: Whether to return a new deep copy of `adata` instead of updating `adata` object passed in arguments.
+copy: whether to return a new deep copy of `adata` instead of updating `adata` object passed in arguments.

 Defaults to False.